MicrosoftDocs/entra-docs/docs/identity-platform/reply-url.md

 | An Android app | Java, Kotlin, Xamarin | Android |
 | An app that runs natively on a mobile device or desktop machine | Node.js electron, Windows desktop, UWP, React Native, Xamarin, Android, iOS/macOS | Mobile and desktop applications |

-If you are building an iOS app using one of the following methods, please use **Mobile and desktop applications** platform to add redirect URI:
+If you're building an iOS app using one of the following methods, use the **Mobile and desktop applications** platform to add redirect URI:

  - iOS apps using legacy SDKs (ADAL)
  - iOS apps using open source SDKs (AppAuth)